Crop Production

 • Emissions factors: N₂O emissions from nitrogen application

-The fertilizer constraint is typically set at a realistic global scale (e.g., 200 Mt NPK/year) to prevent unrealistic intensification.
+All fertilizer quantities in the model (limits, costs, crop coefficients, emissions factors) refer to the mass of nitrogen nutrient (t-N or Mt-N).
+The fertilizer constraint is typically set at a realistic global scale (e.g., 200 Mt-N/year) to prevent unrealistic intensification.

 Growing Seasons